wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= TODO2.4.7 =
+- Made some improvements to the WooCommerce integration code.

 = 2.4.6 =
 - Added a new option to export the affiliates data to a CSV file.